ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 the multi-model statistics functions.

 Theoretically, ensemble statistics are a special case (grouped) multi-model statistics.
+This grouping is performed taking into account the dataset tags `project`, `dataset`, `experiment`, and (if present) `sub_experiment`.
 However, they should typically be computed earlier in the workflow.
 Moreover, because multiple ensemble members of the same model are typically more consistent/homogeneous than datasets from different models, the implementation is more straigtforward and can benefit from lazy evaluation and more efficient